 Excessive lint buildup occurs slowly and gradually.
 You might not even realize it’s happening.
 In order to maintain your dryer, you should do more than just cleaning out the lint filter regularly.

-contains about a half gallon of water.
-Lint is created from the clothes as water is removed during the drying process.
-This lint will build up in crevices deep down inside the lint filter trap, and all along the dryer vent hose.
-At the end of the day, your dryer is the number 1 source of fire in the home.
+A full load of wet clothes contains about a half gallon of water.
+Lint is a byproduct of water being removed from clothes during the dryer process.
+The lint will accumulate in crevices deep inside the lint filter trap and all along the dryer vent hose.
+At the end of the day, your dryer is perhaps the biggest fire hazard in your home.

-the U.S. Consumer Product Safety Commission (USCPC) developed a report called the “Report on Electric and Gas Clothes Dryers.”
-In that report they determined that of the 15,000 fires studied in one year, electric dryers were over 2.5 times more likely to be the cause of the fire than gas dryers.
-Fires originated most frequently from two places: dryer venting and the lint trap.
+In 1999, the U.S. Consumer Product Safety Commission (USCPC) developed the Report on Electric and Gas Clothes Dryers.
+In that survey, they determined that, of the 15,000 fires studied in one year, electric dryers were over 2.5 times more likely to be the cause of a fire than gas dryers.
+Fires originated most frequently from two places: dryer vents and lint traps.

-that dangerous lint build up is occurring in your dryer and venting system?
+What are the warning signs that excessive lint has gathered in your dryer and venting system?

 Don’t wait until it’s too late!